Oksydan/falcon/README.md

 name: your-theme-name
 display_name: my theme display name
 ```
 Name in `theme.yml` must be equal folder name.
-Zip theme folder and install theme from prestashop BO.

-4. If you changed theme name you have to go to `is_themecore` module.
+5. If you changed theme name you have to go to `is_themecore` module.
 Find `hookActionFrontControllerSetMedia` method and change:
 ```php
 $themeAssetsObject  = new ThemeAssets($pageName, 'starter', $this->context);
 ```